emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 #### Manual Traffic Agent Sidecar Configuration

-Next, you'll need to modify the YAML for each microservice to include the Traffic Agent.
+You'll need to modify the YAML for each microservice to include the Traffic Agent.
 We'll start with a set of manifests for a simple microservice:

 ```yaml
 # This is hello.yaml